-BA: I wanted to create a place which was a little like an imagination, outside time and with no link to the real.
+BA: I wanted to create a place which was a little like an imagination, outside time and with no link to reality.
 Almost a non-place.
 It is as if the whole film takes place in a long dream: Viktoria plunges into all the meanderings of her soul and we follow her inner state.
 As you move across these empty rooms, she presents one of her memories, then plunges into a dream, lives in her imagination, or a delusion...
 I wanted a set to objectively convey this trip through the labyrinth of her soul.

 Translation: Jan Holmberg

 - Riton Dupire-Clément, Set design